 To my left, The Three Sisters dominated the landscape, and just like the car drivers, I couldn’t steal my eyes away from them.
 The steep-sided buttresses glistened as water cascaded down each chasm.
 Far above, swirling mist wafted across the craggy ridgeline, giving fleeting glances of the false summit.
 With so many tourists arriving by car, campervan and coach, it was inevitable I should find a parking space, so people could stretch their legs and admire the view.

-In such a location, a spirited entrepreneur will always succeed, and as the familiar sound of bagpipes filled the glen, I smiled in acknowledgement.
-I stood close to the other visitors, listening to the wail of bagpipes, and after donating a coin, I managed to take a picture of the piper, framed perfectly in front of a faraway waterfall.
+In such a location, a spirited and talented entrepreneur will always succeed, and as the familiar sound of bagpipes filled the glen, I smiled in acknowledgement.
+I stood close to the other visitors, listening to the wail of bagpipes, and after donating a few coins, I managed to take a picture of the piper, framed perfectly in front of a faraway waterfall.
 I then clambered onto a nearby boulder to enjoy an apple, raided from the fridge many hours earlier.

 Most of us know about Loch Ness and its fabled monster.
 After being invited along for the cycle ride, I decided that the opportunity to swim in the loch was too good to miss.
 After all, I now live in Australia and chances like these are rare.
 Before leaving home, my oldest son (Noah) gave me a pair of his swimming goggles, which I promised to use in the loch.